zeeshanalipanhwar/Semantic-Segmentation-Keras/README.md

 ![DeepLabV3](https://github.com/zeeshanalipnhwr/Semantic-Segmentation-Keras/blob/master/Images/DeepLabV3_Qualitative_Results.JPG)

 # Replication Instructions
-Follow the colab notebooks for training-and-testing in the Colab Notebooks directory for respective models.
+Use the colab notebooks for training-and-testing in the Colab Notebooks directory for respective models.

 # Load Pretrained Models
-Either follow the colab notebooks for predictions using the pretrained models in the Colab Notebooks directory for respective models, or follow the following steps using your console.
+Either use the colab notebooks in the Colab Notebooks directory for predictions for respective models, or follow the following steps using your console.

 ## 1. Clone this repository to your current directory